vacuum-sheep/h2o/README.md

-Reproduce some experiments totally based on the https://github.com/FMInference/H2O.git
+Reproduce some experiments fully based on the https://github.com/FMInference/H2O.git